AI in Web Design: The Complete 2025 Guide to Revolutionizing Webflow Development

 Because of its high compression capabilities, it ensures faster load times for media-heavy websites like blogs, e-commerce sites, or photo galleries.

-Use cases: Blog post images, large hero images, and social media graphics.
+Use cases: blog post images, large hero images, and social media graphics.

 PNG should be your go-to format for images that need sharp edges, high clarity, and transparency.